zaiisao/Documentation/en/Agora Platform/gaming_related_faq.md

 title: Gaming-related Issues
 description:
 platform: Gaming-related Issues
-updatedAt: Tue Dec 25 2018 16:42:27 GMT+0000 (UTC)
+updatedAt: Tue Dec 25 2018 16:42:30 GMT+0000 (UTC)
 ---
 # Gaming-related Issues
 ## Gaming Sound Effects

 ### Before joining an audio channel, the gaming sound effects are muted through the system's mute button.
 After joining the channel, I can hear the gaming sound effects.

-The volume is not 0 for calls in all communication apps.
+The volume is not 0 for calls in all communication applications.
 After joining an audio channel, the volume of the gaming sound effects is controlled by the call volume.

 ### I set the gaming sound effects at a certain system volume.
 After joining an audio channel, the volume of the gaming sound effects is higher than before.